 The Fund holds both monetary and non-monetary assets denominated in currencies other than New Zealand dollars, the functional currency.
-Foreign currency risk, as defined in NZ IFRS 7, 'Financial Instruments: Disclosures', arises as the value of future transactions, recognised monetary assets and monetary liabilities denominated in currencies other than the functional currency fluctuate due to changes in foreign exchange rates.
+Foreign currency risk, as defined in NZ IFRS 7, "Financial Instruments: Disclosures," arises as the value of future transactions, recognised monetary assets and monetary liabilities denominated in currencies other than the functional currency fluctuate due to changes in foreign exchange rates.
 NZ IFRS 7 considers the foreign exchange exposure relating to non-monetary assets and liabilities to be a component of market price risk not foreign currency risk.
 However, management monitors the exposure on all foreign currency denominated assets and liabilities.
-The table below has been analysed between monetary and non-monetary items to meet the requirements of NZ IFRS 7.